 Cubit has both a hexagonal glass lens and 3-dimensional hexagonal dial and date feature that is “in time” down to the smallest of detail.
 The Cube’s color pallet features an indigo blue dial with blue, red & yellow hands.
 While this is not the same Cubit that Noah used to build his ark, this Cubit Watch takes its cues from the axonometric drawing method employed by architects to portray an object or building.
 The identifiable Graves color palette assists defining the subtle edges of the cube which is neatly positioned with the watch’s hexagonal bezel.

-The Cubit Watch is one of our company favorites!
+The Blue Cubit Watch is one of our company favorites!
 Lilly wants one for Christmas!
-The Cubit Watch has a brushed stainless steel case.
+The Blue Cubit Watch has a brushed stainless steel case.
 It measures 40mm (1.57″) in diameter and has a 20mm wide black leather band.
 The watch measures 10″ from end to end with 7″ to the closest hole and 8 3/4″ inches from the farthest hole.
 Be sure to check out other fine Michael Graves designed Watches including the Shenandoah, Mado and The Grand Tour.

 About Michael Graves